kalwalt/kalwaltart.com/_posts/2020-04-14-jsartoolkitnft-light-jsartoolkit5-for-nft.md

   cube.scale.set(180,180,180);

   nft.add(cube);

 </script>
 ```

 As you can see it is very simplified, it is based on Three.js but maybe in the future I will be able to extend it to other 3D libraries.
+A json file (config.json) let you store all the configuration data inside it.
 In the near future I also want to implement a series of functions for the display on the marker of simple images or video objects.
 Furthermore, it is my intention to update the code to the most modern **ES6** standards so that it can be used in projects such as React, Vue, and others.

 In summary make this series of features:

 * arNFT layer
 * ES6 standard
-* set of functions for easy development to be reused
+* set of functions to be reused for easy development
 * improve performances

 I will write other articles to inform about further developments of the project.
 That's all for now, stay tuned!